WHAT IS TEACHING FIELD EXPERIENCE?

-The final teaching field experience will be completed in Lesson 8.
-During this lesson, teacher candidates will outline and teach a 5-day lesson plan, under the observation of the mentor.
-This field assignment will assess the overall mastery of the teaching and learning concepts introduced throughout the program.
+The final teaching field experience is part of Lesson 8.
+During this lesson, teacher candidates will develop lesson plans for a five-day week and then teach/implement the 5-day lesson plan, under the direction of the mentor.
+This Lesson 8 field assignment will assess the overall mastery of the teacher candidate and determine readiness for teacher certification and a successful first year of teaching.

 Field Work Requirements